Vyral/base-template/_posts/2019-08-23-low-down-payment-and-closing-cost-options.md

 {% include youtube.html %}

-<center>If you need help with your down payment and/or closing costs, there are plenty of options out there for you.
-Here are a few of them.</center>
+<center><em>If you need help with your down payment and/or closing costs, there are plenty of options out there for you.
+Here are a few of them.</em></center>

+&nbsp;

 There are many different strategies and tactics that homebuyers can use to buy a home with little-to-no-money out of pocket.